 Table of Contents

-About Nemours Children's Health 2
+About Nemours 2

 Community Health Needs Assessment (CHNA) 4

-Mental Health 7
+Mental Health 8

 Social Determinants of Health 13

-About Nemours Children's Health
+About Nemours

-Nemours Children's is one of the largest integrated pediatric health systems in the United States, serving children in the Delaware Valley, Florida and Georgia - and, for select specialties, children from across the nation and around the world.
-We are redefining children's health by working to improve where children's health starts -- at home, in the community and anywhere you find children.
+Nemours Children's Health System is one of the largest integrated pediatric health systems in the United States, serving children in the Delaware Valley, Florida and Georgia - and, for select specialties, serving children from across the nation and around the world.
+Nemours is dedicated to our promise of treating all children as if they were our own by doing everything within our power to help children grow up to be healthy and reach their full potential.

-In the Delaware Valley, Nemours Children's provides comprehensive pediatric care at nationally ranked Nemours Children's Hospital, Delaware.
-We also offer families access to primary and specialty care in Delaware, Pennsylvania and New Jersey.
-In 2019, we provided more than 500,000 outpatient visits in these locations.
+In the Delaware Valley, Nemours provides comprehensive pediatric care at our nationally ranked, newly expanded hospital, Nemours/Alfred I. duPont Hospital for Children.
+Through Nemours duPont Pediatrics, we offer families access to primary and specialty care in Delaware, Pennsylvania and New Jersey; in 2019, we provided more than 500,000 outpatient visits in these locations.
 As Delaware's only Level 1 Pediatric Trauma Center, we have reduced child deaths from injuries and contributed to statewide injury prevention initiatives.

-The mission of Nemours Children's is to provide leadership, institutions and services to restore and improve the health of children through care and programs not readily available, with one high standard of quality and distinction regardless of the recipient's financial status.
-Nemours Children's is committed to providing patient-and family-centered health care; educating the next generation of health care providers through a variety of education affiliations; offering extensive online and in-person continuing medical education; providing health and wellness information for kids, teens, parents and educators via KidsHealth.org; and offering families 24/7 access to virtual consults with Nemours Children's pediatricians via computers or mobile devices.
+The mission of Nemours is to provide leadership, institutions and services to restore and improve the health of children through care and programs not readily available, with one high standard of quality and distinction regardless of the recipient's financial status.
+Nemours is committed to providing patient- and family-centered health care; educating the next generation of health care providers through a variety of education affiliations; offering extensive online and in-person continuing medical education; providing health and wellness information for kids, teens, parents and educators via KidsHealth.org; and offering families 24/7 access to virtual consults with Nemours pediatricians via computer or mobile devices.

-Nemours Children's has been recognized as a model of, and an advocate for, transforming the pediatric health care system from a focus on sickness to a focus on wellness, often in collaboration with community and health care partners.
-Our leaders and associates serve on numerous boards of organizations addressing health and children's issues.
-A wide range of community organizations receive our support as part of our commitment to support those who support children.
-We are also focused on bringing our standard of care - and better health-into local communities, and do so not only by providing both primary and specialty care in sites throughout the region, but by continuously seeking answers to the most vexing problems in children's health.
+Nemours has been recognized as a model of, and an advocate for, transforming the pediatric health care system from a focus on sickness to a focus on wellness, often in collaboration with community and health care partners.
+Nemours leaders and associates serve on numerous boards of organizations addressing health and children's issues.
+A wide range of community organizations receive sponsorship support from Nemours as part of our commitment to support those who support children.
+Nemours is also focused on bringing our standard of care - and better health - into local communities, and does so not only by providing both primary and specialty care in sites throughout the region, but by continuously seeking answers to the most vexing problems in children's health.

 Our researchers look for and find novel treatments for complex childhood conditions, and our population health and prevention specialists work to reverse long-standing patterns of unhealthy behavior across our communities.

 Our Community Health Needs Assessment (CHNA), conducted every three years, provides us an opportunity to survey community members and systematically address their concerns.
-This report details the strategies we employed in 2019 to address the top concerns identified, as well as the ongoing work conducted in these areas.
+This report, our third CHNA implementation plan, briefly describes the findings of our most recent survey and the work groups we convened to devise strategies for responding to those findings.
+The report details the strategies we will employ over the next three years to address the top concerns identified, as well as the ongoing work to be conducted in these areas.